HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/export_content_report.md

 ## Prerequisite

-Content Reporting should be installed and configured to HCL Digital Experience 9.5 release update CF213 or higher.
-For instructions on installing supported container environments, see the [Install HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.
+Content Reporting should be installed and configured in HCL Digital Experience 9.5 release update CF213 or higher.
+For instructions on installing Content Reporting on supported environments, see the [Install HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.

 ## Exporting reports